List of Elite characters: Nadia Shanaa

 Nadia Shanaa (portrayed by Mina El Hammani), one of three transfer students, the daughter of Palestinian immigrants.
 She is academically driven and holds her religious and personal values close to her.

 In season one, on her first day at her new illustrious private school, Nadia is warned by the principal to remove her hijab or face expulsion.
 She is greeted by many of the students with disdain and experiences prejudice and ignorant comments.
 Nadia makes other students aware of her ambition when she is asked to introduce herself to the class.
 She shows interest in the scholarship which is awarded at the end of every school year.
 Even without her hijab, Nadia faces prejudice and ignorant comments from other students, who compare her to Islamic terrorist groups.
 After Nadia catches Guzmán and Lu in the school showers together, they start a bet with each other to see if Guzmán can seduce Nadia.
 Despite his efforts, Nadia remains immune to his charms but starts to warm up to him.
 Guzmán also starts to genuinely respect Nadia and, when given the opportunity to take advantage of her while she is drugged and ruin her reputation, Guzmán refuses to go through with it.
 Lu, jealous, and informs Nadia of her bet with Guzmán to drive a wedge between the two.
 After the confrontation, Guzmán tries to earn Nadia's forgiveness by buying her a gift, and when that doesn't work, he attempts to apologize to Nadia's family, to her dismay.
 After overhearing Samuel and Marina talk about Marina's pregnancy, Nadia gives Marina a number to an abortion clinic and apologizes to Marina for not being there for her.

 In the second season, Nadia continues to deal with her affair with Guzmán, however, she now has Rebeka, a new friend who will help her let go of her religion.
 Valerio records a video of her and Guzmán having sex in the Encinas locker room, causing Nadia to worry that her parents will discover that video.
 In the third season, Nadia meets Malick, a rich young Muslim who attends Las Encinas, and little by little begins to have a relationship with him.
 At the end of the season, he is part of Lu's cover-up of Polo's murder, graduates and gets Polo's mothers' scholarship, leaving with Lu and Nadia to New York, promising Guzmán that he would come back for their relation.
 In the fourth season, she reappears by video call from New York to end her relationship with Guzmán.

-In season 8, she returns to Madrid, and tries to help Omar with his anxiety attacks, and on the last episode, she and Omar go to Virgina and officially shut down Las Encinas.
+In season 8, she returns to Madrid, and tries to help Omar with his anxiety attacks, and on the last episode, she and Omar go to Virginia and officially shut down Las Encinas.